Mi Tren

 Mi Tren is a light rail network operating in the Bolivian city of Cochabamba, linking the city with Suticollo, El Castillo and San Simon University.
 The system opened on 13 September 2022, with service beginning on the Red Line and the first phase of the Green Line.

 Background

 Construction began on the $504 million project in 2017 and it was aimed to be finished in 2020.
 However, construction work was halted in late 2019 with reports of delayed payments between project promoters and key contractors.
 As of December 2020, new funding from the state has allowed construction to restart.
 The first phase of the system comprising the Red Line between Estación Central and UMSS and the Green Line between Estación Central and Quillacollo finally opened on September 13, 2022.

-Extensions to both lines opened one year later, on 14 September 2023: A new section of the Red Line between Estación Central and Estación Antiga de Cochabamba, and a new section of the Green Line between Quillacollo and Estación Municipal Vinto.
+Extensions to both lines opened one year later, on 14 September 2023: A new section of the Red Line between Estación Central and Estación Cochabamba, and a new section of the Green Line between Quillacollo and Estación Municipal Vinto.
 The remainder of the Green Line is still under construction, while local opposition delayed the Yellow Line until its opening on 17 September 2025.